radiusxyz/madara/docs/getting-started-with-encrypted-mempool.md

 Offering a brief overview of usage as follows:

-1. starknet_addEncryptedInvokeTransaction: This API adds an `EncryptedInvokeTransaction` to the `Encrypted Mempool`, and generates an transaction order and signature.
+1. `starknet_addEncryptedInvokeTransaction`: This API adds an `EncryptedInvokeTransaction` to the `Encrypted Mempool`, and generates an transaction order and signature.
 (If added into the `Encrypted mempool`, the `EncryptedInvokeTransaction` is decrypted and submitted when the `block-proposer` applies extrinsic.)

     ```bash